berinhard/model_mommy/README.rst

 You can use the `_quantity` parameter as well if you want to create more than one object from a single recipe.

 You can define recipes locally to your module or test case as well.
+This can be useful for cases where a particular set of values may be unique to a particular test case, but used repeatedly there.

 .. code-block:: python